fursaweb/fursaweb/README.md

 - 🌱 I’m currently learning Node.js.
 - 🤔 I’m looking for new opportunities.
-- 💼 I'm open to freelancing projects.
+- 💼 I'm open to freelance projects.
-- 🎧 I'm a music geek and I collect vinyl records.
+- 🎧 I'm a music geek.

 ---